alilajevardi/MapVisual4pbi/README.md

 6. ``` npm install --save-dev @types/leaflet ```

 You can use Visual Studion Code as IDE.
-The package will be through:
+The package is built through:
 ```
 pbiviz package
 ```